1990–91 Golden State Warriors season: Off-season

-The Warriors got off to a solid start by winning seven of their first nine games of the regular season, but later on played around .500 basketball along the way.
-On February 26, 1991, they lost 131–119 to the Orlando Magic, despite the "Run TMC" trio each scoring more than 30 points (the rest of the team totaled 21 points).
+Regular season

+In their regular season opener on November 2, 1990, the Warriors defeated the Denver Nuggets on the road, 162–158 at the McNichols Sports Arena; it was the highest-scoring regulation game in NBA history.
+Despite their scoring prowess, the team was limited defensively.
+With the addition of Hill, the Warriors got off to a solid start by winning eight of their first eleven games of the season.
+However, the team later on played around .500 in winning percentage as the season progressed, holding a 26–20 record at the All-Star break.
 At mid-season, the team signed rookie shooting guard Mario Elie after a brief stint with the Philadelphia 76ers.
-The Warriors held a 26–20 record at the All-Star break, and won their final five games of the season, finishing in fourth place in the Pacific Division with a 44–38 record, and earning the seventh seed in the Western Conference.
+The Warriors won their final five games of the season, and finished in fourth place in the Pacific Division with a 44–38 record, earning the seventh seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.

 Mullin averaged 25.7 points, 5.4 rebounds, 4.0 assists and 2.1 steals per game, and was named to the All-NBA Second Team, while Richmond averaged 23.9 points, 5.9 rebounds and 1.6 steals per game, and Hardaway provided the team with 22.9 points, 9.7 assists and 2.6 steals per game.
 In addition, second-year guard Sarunas Marciulionis contributed 10.9 points per game off the bench, while sixth man Rod Higgins provided with 9.5 points and 4.3 rebounds per game off the bench, and Tom Tolbert contributed 8.1 points and 4.4 rebounds per game.
 Meanwhile, Alton Lister averaged 6.4 points, 6.3 rebounds and 1.2 blocks per game, Hill provided with 5.3 points and 5.2 rebounds per game, and Jim Petersen averaged 4.5 points and 3.2 rebounds per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Mullin and Hardaway were both selected for the 1991 NBA All-Star Game, as members of the Western Conference All-Star team; it was Hardaway's first ever All-Star appearance.
 In addition, Hardaway also participated in the NBA Three-Point Shootout.

-In the Western Conference First Round of the 1991 NBA playoffs, the Warriors lost Game 1 to the 2nd-seeded San Antonio Spurs on the road, 130–121, but would again pull off an upset by winning the next three games, thus the series.
-However, they would lose to Magic Johnson and the Los Angeles Lakers, four games to one in the Western Conference Semi-finals.
-The Lakers would lose in five games to the Chicago Bulls in the 1991 NBA Finals.
+Despite a stellar season, Richmond was not selected for the NBA All-Star Game.
+Hardaway finished in fifth place in Most Improved Player voting, and also finished tied in 19th place in Most Valuable Player voting.

+The Warriors finished 14th in the NBA in home-game attendance, with an attendance of 616,025 at the Oakland-Alameda County Coliseum Arena during the regular season.